greyshadow22/WaterMarkRemover/README.md

+# THIS PROGRAM IS FOR PRIVATE USE TO REMOVE A SPECIFIC WATERMARK, NO HATE TO THE ORIGINAL DEVELOPER WHO PLACED A SCRIPT THAT PUTS WATERMARKS INTO ALL HIS FILES :)

 # WaterMarkRemover

 The Watermark Removal Tool is a Python script that removes a specific watermark from files in a given directory.
 It searches for files with the extension `.dat` and removes the watermark if it exists.